-This course requires dedication and hard work from the students who will be required to solve problems, conduct research and produce reports.
+This course requires dedication and hard work from the students who will be needed to solve problems, conduct research and produce reports.

-If you don’t have a scientific mind, then this course might not be for you.
-You will need to put in long hours of studying too as computer science graduates are very much sought after worldwide.
+If you don’t have a scientific mind, this course might not be for you.
+You will need to put in long hours of studying too as computer science graduates are sought after worldwide.

-Computer Science is a very practical subject; if you’re considering studying computer science, you should have a good understanding of maths, computers, and problem-solving.
+Computer Science is a convenient subject; if you’re considering studying computer science, you should have a good understanding of maths, computers, and problem-solving.

 2. Actuarial Science